Science and technology in Cape Verde: Centre for Renewable Energy and Energy Efficiency

-The United Nations Industrial Development Organization (UNIDO) established the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE) in Praia, the capital of Cape Verde, in 2010.
+The United Nations Industrial Development Organization (UNIDO) established the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE) in Praia in 2010.
 The centre has been established within the United Nations' Sustainable Energy for All programme.
-The mission of the centre is to create favourable framework conditions for renewable energy and energy efficiency markets in the 15 member states of the Economic Community of West African States (ECOWAS).
+The mission of the centre is to create favorable framework conditions for renewable energy and energy efficiency markets in the 15 member states of the Economic Community of West African States (ECOWAS).
 Since its founding, there has been growing external demand for its services.

 Cabo Verde plans to lead by example by becoming entirely reliant on renewable energy sources by 2025.

 Two other centres in sub-Saharan Africa will seek to replicate the ECREEE model.
 One will be established by UNIDO and the East African Community to serve Burundi, Kenya, Rwanda, Tanzania and Uganda.
 A second will serve the 15 Member States of the Southern Africa Development Community.
 Both centres should be fully operational by 2014.
 Other centres are being established within the same network in the Caribbean and Pacific.

 West Africa Institute

-The West Africa Institute was established in Praia (Cape Verde) in 2010 to provide the missing link between policy and research in the regional integration process.
+The West Africa Institute was established in Praia in 2010 to provide the missing link between policy and research in the regional integration process.
 The institute is a service provider, conducting research for regional and national public institutions, the private sector, civil society and the media.
 The think tank also organizes political and scientific dialogues between policy-makers, regional institutions and members of civil society.
 There are ten research themes: